Ben Purrington: Loans to AFC Wimbledon and Charlton Athletic

 Purrington joined League One club AFC Wimbledon on 1 August 2018 on loan for the 2018–19 season.
 He scored his first goal for Wimbledon in an FA Cup tie against Halifax Town on 1 December 2018.
 He was recalled to Rotherham United on 10 January 2019.

 On the same day as his recall, Purrington joined League One club Charlton Athletic on loan until the end of the season.

 Charlton Athletic

 On 2 July 2019, Purrington joined Charlton Athletic on a three-year contract.

 On 13 June 2022, it was confirmed that Purrington would be leaving Charlton Athletic following the expiration of his contract.

 Ross County

 On 29 June 2022, Purrington signed a two-year deal at Ross County.

 Exeter City

 On 11 January 2024, Purrington signed an 18-month contract at Exeter City.

 On 5 May 2025, Exeter announced the player would leave the club in June when his contract expired.

 Cambridge United

 On 23 June 2025, Purrington agreed to join League Two side Cambridge United on a one-year deal upon the expiration of his contract with Exeter City.
+On 6 May 2026 the club announced he was being released.

+Bristol Rovers

+On 11 June 2026, Purrington agreed to return to League Two following promotion the previous season, joining Bristol Rovers on a one-year deal.